🇮🇪COURTS

 After you file

-• If approved, obtain a copy of the order
+• If the court orders a variation, obtain a copy of the new bail order.

 Source and verification log

-• Not confirmed in official source: Electronic submission availability
+• Not confirmed in official source: exact deadline requirements.

-• Not confirmed in official source: Recent legislative changes
+• Not confirmed in official source: fee details.

 Common confusion points